-1 JDC's planning process is a partnership between JDC's lay leaders, led by JDC's President, Stanley Rabin, and JDC's professionals, led by JDC's CEO, David Schizer.
-The process is guided by JDC's Global Programs Committee, which is led by its chair, Hannan Lis.
-The process relies on the lay and professional leadership of each program, who are acknowledged below.
-The process also draws on the expertise of a number of JDC professionals, including Elliot Halperin (executive director of external relations), Jennifer Heettner (director of global program evaluation and information), Inna Kotler (director of budget and restitution grants), Ophir Singal (CFO), Aviva Steinberger (director of global planning), and Pablo Weinsteiner (global head of HR).
+2 JDC's planning process is a partnership between JDC's lay leaders and professionals.
+The process for developing this strategy for 2020 was conducted in 2019 under the leadership of JDC's President, Stanley Rabin, and JDC's professionals, led by JDC's CEO, David Schizer.
+Mark Sisisky, who became JDC's President in 2020, gave important input, as did Asher Ostrin, who became JDC's Interim CEO in 2020.
+The process was guided by JDC's Global Programs Committee, which is led by its chair, Michele Rosen.
+The process relied on the lay and professional leadership of each program, who are acknowledged below.
+The process also drew on the expertise of a number of JDC professionals, including Michal Frank (co-chief program officer), Eliot Goldstein (executive director for global resource development), Elliot Halperin (executive director of external relations), Jennifer Heettner (director of global program information and evaluation), Inna Kotler (director of budget and restitution grants), Diego Ornique (co-chief program officer), Ophir Singal (CFO), and Pablo Weinsteiner (global head of HR).